-- Offers to sell you drugs, or conversation about drugs that you overhear.
+Offers to sell you drugs, or you hear conversations.

-- Noxious odors from or around the building, such as "musty" smells.
+Noxious odors around the building, such as "musty" smells.

 It is important to distinguish between obnoxious or peculiar behavior and drug activity.
 Racial or ethnic background, economic level, or lifestyle choices do not mean the person is a drug dealer.